Full story updated.

-According to a report on Automotive News Europe, the Fiat Topolino name will be revived, but the car destined to wear this nameplate is a far cry from the 1930s iconic design.
+In April 2022, Automotive News Europe reported that the Fiat Topolino name will be revived, but the car destined to wear this nameplate is a far cry from the 1930s iconic design.
 Instead, Fiat plans on selling a version of the Citroen Ami electric quadricycle as the Topolino for the 21st century.
 The original Topolino was manufactured between 1936 and 1955, serving as an affordable transport solution in post-war Italy.

 The revived Topolino, which means Mickey Mouse in Italian, would take the original’s friendly, economical, and affordable traits and incorporate them into a modern avatar.
 The report states that select Fiat dealers in Italy have already seen the Ami wearing the Fiat badge ahead of a 2023 market launch.
 This will be the third badge seen on the Ami as Stellantis group company Opel sells a version called the Rocks-e.